 ADA Compliance Checklist for Websites

-5. Create accessible online forms with labels, clear instructions, error alerts, and keyboard-only access.
+• Provide accessible forms and documents: Create accessible online forms and documents (e.g., PDFs or Microsoft Documents) that include descriptive labels, clear instructions, error alerts, and keyboard-only access.

-6. Refrain from using fast strobing lights in your web design, as they are known to cause seizures or physical reactions.
+• Avoid using fast strobing lights: Refrain from using fast strobing lights in your web designs, as they can cause seizures or other physical reactions.
+If you do use them, do so sparingly and provide a way for users to turn them off.

-8. Use page headings that clearly and properly indicate the hierarchy of information on a page.
+• Use headings properly: Use page headings that clearly and properly indicate the hierarchy of information on a page.
+For screen reader users, proper heading use allows them to better understand how content is organized and how to navigate a page.

-9. For people with disabilities who don’t use a mouse to navigate web content, make all functionality available from a keyboard.
+• Support keyboard navigation: Some individuals with disabilities don’t use a mouse to navigate web content, instead relying on keyboard commands and shortcuts.
+Ensure your digital content works for these users by making all functionality available from a keyboard.

-10. Help users avoid and correct mistakes, such as identifying input errors on forms.
+• Use error messages: Help users avoid and correct mistakes, such as identifying input errors on forms, by using error messages.
+Be sure these messages include suggestions on how to correct the mistake.

 Check your website’s compliance in seconds